 The language arts program is inclusive of Reading and Literature, English Language, writing, handwriting, listening and speaking.
 Kindergarten through Grade 5 uses the Scott-Foresman 2008 Reading Series.
 Middle School Grades 6-8 uses Holt Elements of Literature and Language 2007.
 Supplemental handwriting books are also used.
 Students in Kindergarten-Fourth Grade us the Zaner-Bloser form of handwriting.
 Yuma Lutheran does teach cursive writing beginning in second grade.

 The students are taught the concepts of numbers, math computation, and math application.
-Kindergarten through Grade 4 use the Saxon Math series.
-Grades 5-6 uses Addison Wesley Middle School Math.
-Grades 7-8 use Holt Pre-Algebra materials.
-Harcourt Algebra 2007 is used by our advanced Algebra students.
+Kindergarten through Grade 2 use the Saxon Math series.
+Grades 3-5 use My Math (2018) through McGraw Hill.
+Envision Math (2017) is used for 6th, 7th and 8th grade math.

 History, Geography, Political Science, Economics, Anthropology, Psychology, and Sociology permeate the Social Studies curriculum.
-Houghton-Mifflin 2005 is the main series used.
-Gibbs-Smith Discovering Arizona is used in Grade 4.
+Houghton-Mifflin Harcourt 2018 is the main series used.
+Grade 3 uses Splash!
+Publications for Arizona studies.

 SCIENCE and HEALTH